Arthur Lowe: Early career

-Lowe made his first television appearance in 1951, in an episode of the BBC series I Made News.
+Lowe first appeared on television in 1951, in an episode of the BBC series I Made News.
 He would work in television every year afterwards, until his death.
 1950s roles included various minor parts in dramas, including the crime series Murder Bag.
 He played the role of the gunsmith in Leave It to Todhunter (1958), appeared in the comedy series Time Out for Peggy, and played a fussy, nervous character in an episode of Dial 999.
-His first regular television part was as ship steward Sydney Barker in the ABC-TV series All Aboard (1958-1959).
+His first regular television part was as ship steward Sydney Barker in the ABC-TV series All Aboard (1958–1959).

 In 1960 Lowe took up a regular role as draper and lay preacher Leonard Swindley in the northern soap opera Coronation Street, in which he appeared until 1965.
 He negotiated a contract through which he only had to work six months of the year, three months on and three months off.
-During the months he was not playing Swindley, he remained busy on stage or making one-off guest appearances in other TV series such as Z-Cars (1962) and The Avengers (1967).
+During the months he was not playing Swindley, he remained busy on stage or making one-off guest appearances in other TV series such as Z-Cars (1962) and The Avengers (1967) (episode entitled "Dead Man's Treasure").
 His most acclaimed stage roles during this period included pompous north-country alderman Michael Oglethorpe in Henry Livings's Stop It, Whoever You Are at the Arts Theatre (1961), and Sir Davey Dunce in The Soldier's Fortune at the Royal Court Theatre (1966).

 Lowe did not relish work on Coronation Street and was happy to give it up, but viewer responses to his character led to him reprising Swindley for starring roles in the spin-off series Pardon the Expression (1966) and its sequel Turn Out the Lights (1967).